WHops/NAHRwhals/README.md

 ### (4) Test your installation

-To confirm that NAHRwhals has been correctly installed, run a testrun inside R which will produce output files and plots in the `./res` folder.
-This should take around 1 minute.
+Confirm the installation with a testrun (producing output files and plots in the `./res` folder).
 ```
 R
 > library(nahrwhals)